 Macron, Merkel expected to push Trump on keeping US in Iran nuclear deal

+(WASHINGTON) — French president Emmanuel Macron and his wife Brigitte arrived at the White House Monday evening to the pomp and circumstance typical of a state visit, the choreography of which he is expected to balance against a delicate diplomatic effort to persuade President Donald Trump to remain in the Iran nuclear deal.

-(WASHINGTON) — French President Emmanuel Macron and German Chancellor Angela Merkel will make back-to-back visits with President Donald Trump this week in a last-minute lobbying push to prevent the president from potentially sabotaging the Iran nuclear deal.
+Macron, along with German Chancellor Angela Merkel are making back-to-back visits with the president this week in a last-minute lobbying push to prevent the president from potentially sabotaging the agreement.

-Even while President Trump is set to turn on a major charm offensive with lavish pageantry as he hosts his first state visit, it’s unclear if that will result in any movement in his commitment not to sign an upcoming May 12 waiver of sanctions against Iran without significant changes implemented by Congress.
+While Trump turned on a major charm offensive with lavish pageantry as soon as the Macrons touched down in Washington for Trump’s first state visit, it’s unclear if that will result in any movement in his commitment not to sign an upcoming May 12 waiver of sanctions against Iran without significant changes implemented by Congress.

 “We have put a number of options for ourselves,” Zarif said.
 “And those options are ready, including options that would involve resuming at much greater speed our nuclear activities.”